For Investors & Transactions

 What PreMetric provides

-Reviews are bounded, time-bounded, and concluded with a documented recommendation.
-They apply PreMetric's pre-deployment AI decision infrastructure to the specific investment or transaction context.
+Audits are bounded, time-bounded, and concluded with a documented recommendation.
+They apply PreMetric's pre-deployment AI audit infrastructure to the specific investment or transaction context.
+This applies across software AI, agentic systems, automation, robotics, physical AI, and AI-enabled operating models where AI assumptions influence valuation, integration, or transaction exposure.

 AI-enabled business case assessment